el2727/stylometer/README.md

 These linguistic features are based on the work of Biber (1988), Argamon et al. (2003), Pennebaker (2011).

-Related paper using this package: `arxiv.org...`
+Related paper with examples of usage for this package: `arxiv.org...`

 References:
 1. Biber, Douglas.
 (1988).
 Variation across Speech and Writing.
 Cambridge: Cambridge University Press. doi:10.1017/CBO9780511621024